Aretas William Young: Early career

 Young was born in 1777, the son of James and Rebecca Young.
 He was baptised at a month old at St Olave Hart Street church in the City of London.
 He entered the army in 1795 as an ensign, purchasing a captaincy in the 13th Regiment of Foot in 1796 and being deployed to Ireland during the Rebellion of 1798.

 In 1801, Young and his regiment were attached to General Abercromby's army in the Egyptian campaign and the fighting around Alexandria and in 1807 Young transferred to the 47th Regiment of Foot as a major.
 Young later served in all the major campaigns of the Peninsular War until 1813, when he was promoted to lieutenant colonel and attached to the administration of the island of Trinidad, captured from the Spanish 16 years before.

 Caribbean

 In 1815, Young was engaged in the invasion of Guadeloupe and for his service in the operation was commended by King Louis XVIII.

 Between the end of the war and 1825, Young performed a number of roles as deputy to the Governor of Trinidad, including commanding the 3rd West Indian Regiment, and acting as an official on Grenada and Trinidad.
 For his work as administrator in the absence of Sir Ralph Woodford, he was rewarded for the "candor, integrity and impartiality which had marked his administration".
 Recognition included large sums of money and ceremonial gifts, including a valuable sword, by the island's Council of Assembly.

 In 1826, Young was made protector of slaves in Demerara.
+However, he failed to improve conditions and often mediated rather than defended.
+He was rebuked twice for inadequate records and suspended.
+He argued that his behaviour wasn't wilful and that he misunderstood the law and what was asked of him.